len-sla/dockerize_by_default/README.md

   gcr.io/google-containers/cadvisor:latest
  ```

- to show that:
+ to preent that:
- I started some couple of  instances of redis and httpd  so the charts will be showing something
+ I started before some couple of  instances of redis and httpd  so the charts will be showing something

  ---